Types of Material Handling Equipments

 Four main purposes are served by the introduction of mechanical equipment – to cater for loads too heavy to be handled manually, to save time, to save labor and to save space.

-Types of Material Handling Equipment
+Types of Warehouse Material Handling Equipment

 The handling equipment available falls into three main groups: